Irreducible characters of GSp(4, q) and dimensions of spaces of fixed vectors: Conjugacy classes

-The conjugacy classes of the Borel, the Siegel parabolic, and the Klingen parabolic subgroup can now be easily computed using Table \ref{GSpConjugacy}.
-One does this by determining which conjugacy classes have a non-empty intersection with the subgroup, determining how each class splits, and computing the order of the centralizer of the class in the subgroup.
+Our first step in the determination of the irreducible characters of $\GSp(4,q)$ is the computation of its conjugacy classes.
+This list of classes can then be used to compute the conjugacy classes of the (standard) Borel, Siegel parabolic, and Klingen parabolic subgroups.
+One does this by determining which conjugacy classes have a non-empty intersection with the subgroup, determining how each class splits, and computing the order of the centralizer of each conjugacy class of the subgroup.